zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

 └── values.yaml
 ```

-I prefer to have the images for all applications i deploy to my deploy available in a local registry, so i had to update
+I like my cluster to be stand-alone as much as possible, so i copy the images for all applications i deploy into a local registry.
+That means i had to update
 the image source in `values.yaml`.
 After that i did a clean helm install.

 ```bash